ethansilvas/vc-funding-dnn-classification/README.md

-# VC Funding DNN Classification - UW FinTech Bootcamp Module 13 Challenge
+# VC Funding DNN Classification - UW FinTech Venture Funding with Deep Learning Challenge

 In this project I create and compare 4 deep neural networks trained to predict if a company will be successful if funded by a theoretical venture capital firm.
 These models are binary classification models that are evaluated on their accuracy to predict the yes/no values of if the company was successful after being funded.